Website-2/zbp-language-services.github.io/services.md

 ><small>"Super helpful to work with as usual!"<br>
 – P., Project Manager for Market Research Transcription</small>

-<br><br><br>
+<br><br>
-Other language services provided: [marketing translation](https://www.linkedin.com/in/z-bahrani-peacock/ "marketing translation"), [proofreading and quality assurance](https://www.linkedin.com/in/z-bahrani-peacock/ "proofreading and quality assurance"). [academic translation and revision](https://www.linkedin.com/in/z-bahrani-peacock/ "academic translation and revision"), [certified translation and interpreting](https://www.linkedin.com/in/z-bahrani-peacock/ "certified translation and interpreting")
+Other language services provided: [marketing translation](https://www.linkedin.com/in/z-bahrani-peacock/ "marketing translation"), [proofreading and quality assurance](https://www.linkedin.com/in/z-bahrani-peacock/ "proofreading and quality assurance"), [academic translation and revision](https://www.linkedin.com/in/z-bahrani-peacock/ "academic translation and revision"), [certified translation and interpreting](https://www.linkedin.com/in/z-bahrani-peacock/ "certified translation and interpreting")

 ### What others say